“God abeg”: Clip as Hushpuppi sprays Segun Johnson money at party from US prison

 Phyno features Hushpuppi on new song

-Meanwhile, Legit.ng reported that Phyno dropped the tracklists for his album, Full Time Job.
+Meanwhile, Legit.ng reported that Phyno dropped the tracklist for his album, Full Time Job.

 Phyno, however, caused a buzz on social media after he featured Hushpuppi, whom he had a beef with back in 2017.